HenryMorganDibie/policysimulator/README.md

 The simulator is run in two stages: first, the data pipeline and model training, and then the web application.

 1.  **Run the Data Pipeline:**
-    Execute the data preparation script to clean and merge the raw data.
+    Execute the data merging script to clean and merge the raw data.
     ```bash
-    python 4_notebooks/data_preparation.py
+    python 4_notebooks/data_merging.py
     ```

 2.  **Train the Predictive Models:**
     Run the model training script to generate the three `.pkl` model files in the `2_models` directory.
     ```bash
-    python 4_notebooks/retrain_all_models.py
+    python 4_notebooks/train_all_models.py
     ```

 3.  **Start the Flask Web Application:**